blackberry/WebWorks-Community-APIs/BB10-Cordova/EmailSender/Readme.md

 </pre>

 ## Known Issues
-As i'm writing those lines, the plugin can't send email from a microsoft account(hotmail, live, outlook, etc) and an Yahoo! account.
+As of 09-Oct, the plugin can't send email from a microsoft account(hotmail, live, outlook, etc).

 ## Contributing Changes